Ramen Noodle Salad

 $8.33 recipe / $1.39 serving

-This Ramen Noodle Salad is something we ate often when I was growing up and I still love it just as much today.
+We ate this Ramen Noodle Salad often when I was growing up and I still love it just as much today as I did 30 years ago.
 Why?
-Because it’s light, fresh, filling, uses simple and inexpensive ingredients, and holds up well in the fridge so you can eat the leftovers for days (less cooking, more eating!).
-Keep this recipe bookmarked because it’s going to get you through those long hot days of Summer!
+Because it’s light, fresh, deliciously crunchy, filling, and it uses simple and inexpensive ingredients.
+Plus, this easy salad holds up well in the fridge so you can eat the leftovers for days (less cooking, more eating!).
+Keep this ramen noodle salad recipe bookmarked because it will get you through those long hot days of Summer!

 Close up overhead image of ramen noodle salad on an oval platter.

-This Ramen noodle salad is simply a mix of finely shredded cabbage, chicken, carrots, green onion, almonds, and …drum roll… uncooked instant ramen noodles for a little extra CRUNCH!
-The salad also features a simple light dressing that has Asian inspired flavors, like ginger, rice vinegar, and soy sauce.
-A lot of people call this salad Chinese Chicken Salad, but it’s not an authentic Chinese recipe, so we’re rebranding it with a more accurate name, Ramen Noodle Salad.
+This ramen noodle salad is a simple mix of finely shredded cabbage, chicken, carrots, green onion, almonds, and…drum roll…uncooked instant ramen noodles for a little extra CRUNCH!
+Plus, you can add any mix-ins you like, and I’ve shared some of my favorite below!
+I also make a simple light dressing that has Asian-inspired flavors, like ginger, rice vinegar, and soy sauce.
+This delicious salad is commonly called Chinese Chicken Salad, but it’s not an authentic Chinese recipe, so I’m rebranding it with a more accurate name: Ramen Noodle Salad.

 Share this recipe